HeXuPKU/SPAGRM.github.io/docs/Step 0b Calculate a IBD file.md

 `pa`, `pb`, `pc` are the pairwise IBD-sharing probabilities that two subjects share 2, 1, and 0 alleles in the same locus.

 > **Note**
 > - PairwiseIBDFile is only required for SPA<sub>GRM</sub> analysis.
-We do not recommend use PairwiseIBDFile for other purposes.
+We do not recommend using PairwiseIBDFile for other purposes.
 > - If users use other software (e.g. `PLINK`) to calculate a pairwise IBD probability file, please convert it to the form above.
 The column names of PairwiseIBDFile should be exactly `ID1`, `ID2`, `pa`, `pb`, `pc`!
 > - To save computation time, we only calculate and store pairwise IBD probabilities of related subjects.
 > - The samples in PairwiseIBDFile should be a subset of the samples in SparseGRMFile.
 An error will occur if PairwiseIBDFile contains samples that is not in the corresponding SparseGRMFile in latter analysis!